cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### expand\_message\_md {#hashtofield-expand-md}

-The expand\_message\_md function produces a pseudorandom octet string using a cryptographic hash function H that outputs b bits.
+The expand\_message\_md function produces a pseudorandom byte string using a cryptographic hash function H that outputs b bits.
 For security, H must meet the following requirements: